 Travel the Same Day

-You can absolutely fly to the departure port the same day that your cruise sets sail, however you run the risk of missing the boat if your flight is delayed.
+You can absolutely fly to the departure port the same day that your cruise sets sail, however you run the risk of missing the ship if your flight is delayed.
 Give yourself plenty of time!
 It is much better to wait for a couple hours at the cruise port.
-Depending on where you are traveling from, this might not be an option.
+Depending on where you are traveling from, this might not even be an option.
 If you choose this strategy, make sure that you reserve your check-in time slot well in advance so you make sure that you get the time slot that you want!

 Getting to and from the Cruise Port